EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 You can also make ~/.config/chromium a symlink to a folder in persist, but that may wear out the SD card eventually.

+## Media Streaming

+All you need to do to enable using the Pi as a UPnP renderer is enable gmediarender in the autostart/99-defaults config file.
+It will advertise itself with whatever hostname you have selected.

 ## Making a backup

 To pull everything on a remote EmberOS machine's sketch folder(Aside from things that are listed in the /sketch/.gitignore file),